BOARD CERTIFIED SPECIALIST IN SPORTS PHYSICAL THERAPY

 Certified in Mechanical Diagnosis and Treatment of the Spine

-17+ years of specializing in Pediatric Orthopedics and Sports at CTPO
+Specializing in Pediatric Orthopedics and Sports at CTPO since 2002

 FAVORITE TIP FOR PARENTS